orsonteodoro/oiledmachine-overlay/SECURITY.md

     which the distro ebuild lacks.

 [2] The ebuild on this overlay is to inform to other ebuild developers how to
-    make it work on x32 ABI, or to educate users on how to get it configure it appropriately performance-wise, proper coding style, or how I would have done it if I were hypothetically the main package maintainer on the distro overlay.
+    configure it appropriately performance-wise, to get it working for TTS, proper coding style, or how I would have done it if I were hypothetically the main package maintainer on the distro overlay.
+    Originally it was to get a 32-bit build on 64-bit, to evaluate the peformance but no obvious benefits.
+Alternatively, it was to test if it was possible to build an x86 ABI build for the x32 ABI profile.

 [3] Understaffed and outdated hardware to fix issues